AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Pamphilus, 250-309 AD, was one of the greatest scholars of his times.
-He founded the famous library of Caesarea, which contained some of the most ancient codices of the New Testament and also Origen\'s books in their original Greek.
+He founded the famous library of Caesarea, which contained some of the most ancient codices of the New Testament and also Origen's books in their original Greek.
 Pamphilus wrote an *Apology* and defense of Origen, with whom he was in full sympathy.
 Eusebius wrote the biography of Pamphilus in three books.
 Unfortunately it has been lost, so that nothing survives of the works of this eminent Christian writer and scholar.
-The esteem in which he was held by Eusebius may be gauged from the fact that after his death Eusebius, "the father of ecclesiastical history," changed his own name to "Pamphilus\'s Eusebius."
+The esteem in which he was held by Eusebius may be gauged from the fact that after his death Eusebius, "the father of ecclesiastical history," changed his own name to "Pamphilus's Eusebius."
 The *Apology* contained "very many testimonies of fathers earlier than Origen in favor of restitution."[^304] How lamentable that these "testimonies" are lost!
 What light they would shed on early opinion on the great theme of this book.
-As Origen was born about ninety years after St. John\'s death, these very numerous "testimonies" would carry back these doctrines very close, or altogether to the apostolic age.
+As Origen was born about ninety years after St. John's death, these very numerous "testimonies" would carry back these doctrines very close, or altogether to the apostolic age.